eliasson/markuseliasson.se/content/article/defining-the-sequence-language.md

 +++
+date = "2018-08-16T12:00:00+00:00"
-Categories = ["Software Development", "Code"] Description = "Even a tiny language as Sequnce requires a careful and iterative process, you need to consider both the semantics and the synatax."
-Tags = ["Software Development", "Sequence", "DSL"] date = "2018-08-16T12:00:00+00:00"
+title = "Defining the Sequence language" description = "Even a tiny language as Sequnce requires a careful and iterative process, you need to consider both the semantics and the synatax." tags = ["Software Development", "Sequence", "DSL"]
-title = "Defining the Sequence language"
 +++

 When discussing languages, especially computer language, I have noticed that people often start